The ABCs of Smoking Brisket

 Choose the wood you’d like to use.
 We used a hardwood blend which turned out really nice.
 We generally avoid sweet woods like cherry or apple because we like a more savory smoke flavor.

-We smoked in a 250 degree high-quality electric smoker.
+We smoked our brisket in a 250 degree high-quality electric smoker.
 You can go down to 225, but you need to expect a much longer cook time for this.
-When you’re ready to get the cook started, place the seasoned brisket in the smoker fat cap down to start.
-Later when we wrap, the brisket will be flipped.
+When you’re ready to get the smoking started, place the seasoned brisket in the smoker fat cap down to start.
+Later when we wrap, the brisket will be flipped in the meat smoker.

 If you have a probe that can be left in the meat, use it.
-If not, you have to open the box to check the temperature of the meat.
+If not, you have to open the box to check the brisket's internal temp.
 This obviously allows heat to be released and can slow the cooking process.

-Smoke time will vary based on a few factors.
+You might already be wondering how long it takes to smoke a brisket but know that smoke time will vary based on a few factors.
 Size of the brisket.
 Capacity of the smoker and how full it is.
 Weather conditions.
 Plan on 60 – 75 minutes of smoke time per pound of brisket.
-The total time will be broken into two parts.
+The total smoking time will be broken into two parts.
 The first part is unwrapped and we will smoke the brisket until the internal temperature reaches 165 degrees.
 At this point, we will wrap the brisket for the rest of the smoke.
 We used butcher paper to fully wrap the brisket.
 When you put the brisket back in the smoker, place it fat side up.
 This will allow any rendered fat to seep back into the meat and retain flavor.

 Resting meat is just as important as the cooking process.
 Resting meat, whether it’s brisket or s steak or a chicken breast, allows the juices that are disturbed during the cooking process to reabsorb into the meat.
 If you cut into the meat too soon, it could turn out to be very dry.